 Use an organic seed starting medium like PRO-MIX.
 Water the soil and mix until it’s thoroughly wet but not soggy.
 “It should be like a wrung-out sponge,” Taylor says.
 Most seed packets will provide spacing and depth instructions, but Taylor has a helpful rule of thumb: plant the seeds about twice as deep as the seed is large.

 Some seeds can take more than two weeks to germinate.
 (If you’re impatient, plant seeds in the cabbage family—like kale, mustard greens, and napa cabbage.)
 Once you have seedlings, they’ll need as much light as you can give them.
 Keep them in that sunny window and gradually introduce them to direct sunlight outside as they grow.

-If you’re short on time, or would prefer not to bother with the seeding process, just purchase plant starts from folks who already did all that hard work of sprouting and maintaining the little seedlings.
-Greensgrow, Germantown Kitchen Garden and Well-Sweep Herb Farm are open and offer curbside pickup.
+If you’re short on time, or would prefer not to bother with the seeding process, just purchase plant starts from folks who already did all that hard work of sprouting and maintaining fragile seedlings.
+Greensgrow, Germantown Kitchen Garden and Well-Sweep Herb Farm offer lots of varieties.

 One plus about growing in window boxes, pots and planters: fewer weeds to deal with.
 In these small spaces, it’s manageable to pull weeds as they pop up.

 If you’re growing in the ground, try to prevent weeds from taking hold in your garden in the first place—but not by spraying any chemicals that would damage your soil and contaminate the crops you plan on eating.